What is the Peri-menopause?

 Alleviate Your Symptoms with Hormone-Replacement Therapy (HRT)

-As the name suggests, the aim of HRT is to replace the hormones no longer being produced naturally.
+As the name suggests, HRT aims to replace the hormones that are no longer being produced naturally.
 The hormones are often delivered in tablet form, although transdermal Testosterone Patches, creams, Testosterone Gels, and implants can also be used.
-There are four major forms of HRT:

 - Estrogen alone